 - Turn the sauté button off.
 Add all the meat to the Instant Pot, plus 3/4 cup of water and the pepperoncini juice.
 Place the peppers around the roast, sprinkle the roast with the au jus and ranch packets, and then add the butter on top of the roast.

-- Close the lid, ensure the valve is on "sealing", press the "manual" button, and set the timer to cook for 60 minutes on high pressure.
+- Close the lid, ensure the valve is on "sealing", and set the timer to cook for 60 minutes on high pressure.

 - Let the pressure release naturally for 15 minutes then quick release the rest.
 Shred the meat with two forks.